 Aerosol Generating Procedures in Dental Practice: A National Survey

-A national survey, to better understand the provision of aerosol generating procedures (AGPs) in dentistry and the challenges faced by dental teams during the COVID-19 pandemic is being conducted by SDCEP.
+A national survey, to better understand the provision of aerosol generating procedures (AGPs) in dentistry and the challenges faced by dental teams during the COVID-19 pandemic was conducted by SDCEP in 2020.
 Invitations to complete the survey were distributed to dentists working in the General Dental Service, Public Dental Service and Hospital Dental Service, and to therapists, hygienists and hygiene-therapists via the NES Portal.
 Notice of the survey was also given via Twitter and professional networks known to SDCEP.

-The survey is running from 17 September 2020 to 24 September 2020.
-Its findings will help inform policy makers and guideline developers about the challenges faced by dentists and dental teams in this area of practice.
-On completion of data analysis, a summary of the findings will be available from this webpage.
+The survey ran from 17 September 2020 to 24 September 2020.
+Findings helped inform policy makers and guideline developers about the challenges faced by dentists and dental teams in this area of practice.

 SDCEP Aerosol Generating Procedures in Dentistry Rapid Review: Focus Groups

-SDCEP is leading a rapid review of the evidence related to the generation and mitigation of aerosols in dental practice and the associated risk of transmission of SARS-CoV-2.
-The review is being undertaken by a multidisciplinary Working Group which has identified and appraised the evidence related to several pre-determined key questions about aerosol generating procedures (AGPs) in dentistry.
-The Working Group is using a process of considered judgment of the evidence and other relevant factors to reach agreed positions that may be used to inform policy and clinical guidance.
+SDCEP led a rapid review of the evidence related to the generation and mitigation of aerosols in dental practice and the associated risk of transmission of SARS-CoV-2.
+The review was undertaken by a multidisciplinary Working Group which identified and appraised the evidence related to several pre-determined key questions about aerosol generating procedures (AGPs) in dentistry.
+The Working Group used a process of considered judgment of the evidence and other relevant factors to reach agreed positions to inform policy and clinical guidance.

 SDCEP COVID-19 Guide Findings from a National Survey